Anti-Money Laundering (AML)

 • Members authorised to operate the account

-• a Trust or another vehicle for holding personal assets
+• A trust or another vehicle for holding personal assets

 Final steps